Conditional Warning Probabilities

 Forecasted probability of at least 10 severe hail events 5% 10% 20% 30% 40% 50% 60% 70% 80% 90% 95%

 Ideally, higher forecasted probabilities for hail should be associated with a higher probability of seeing a tornado warning.
 High-end hail events require an isolated storm mode to sustain long-lived and intense supercells, which also are associated with greater tornado potential.
-While this expectation does vaguely appear in the above table, there is a great deal of noise evident, and this is reflected in one of the weakest correlation coefficients obtained (r = 0.50).
-A similarly weak correlation (r = 0.59) is also present between forecasted hail probability and severe thunderstorm warning probability.
+While this expectation does vaguely appear in the above table, there is a great deal of noise evident, and this is reflected in one of the weakest correlation coefficients obtained (r = 0.72).
+A slightly stronger correlation (r = 0.87) is present between forecasted hail probability and severe thunderstorm warning probability, but there are fluctuations in the severe thunderstorm warning probability as the forecasted hail probability increases.
 This result suggests that the accuracy of hail probability forecasts can be significantly improved.

 Forecasted probability of at least 1 significant severe hail event 5% 10% 20% 30% 40% 50% 60% 70% 80% 90% 95%